LiYingWang/kwl.pottery/README.md

 Please cite this compendium as:

 > Authors, (2019). *Compendium of R code and data for Title of your
 > paper goes here*.
-Accessed 01 Sep 2019.
+Accessed 19 Dec 2019.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to download or install